Separation Anxiety - What To Do?!

 Rituals are reassuring and can be as simple as a special wave through the window or a goodbye kiss.
 Keep things quick, though, so you can:

-4. Leave without fanfare
+4. Leave without a big deal

 Tell your child you are leaving and that you will return, then go—don’t stall or make it a bigger deal than it is.
-I give my daughter and son a hug and kiss, wave goodbye and head out the door.
+I give my daughter and son a hug and kiss, wave goodbye, and head out the door.
 Neither kid has had an issue.
 I notice that if I linger or make a bigger deal out of it than what it is, they have more of a negative reaction.

 5. Follow through on promises